 Perform heart explantation and perfusion analogously to heterotopic heart transplantation (see step 1).

-Shred the heart in 3 mm x 3 mm blocks using sterile scissors and incubate it for 30 min at 37 °C in culture medium containing 0.5 mg/mL collagenase.
+Shred the heart in 3 mm x 3 mm blocks using a sterile scalpel or sterile scissors and incubate it for 30 min at 37 °C in culture medium containing 0.5 mg/mL collagenase.

 NOTE: It is important to use culture medium containing penicillin, streptomycin and glutamine without fetal calf serum (FCS) particularly as FCS inhibits collagenase digestion.

-Mince the digested tissue through a large-pored sieve to get a suspension of vital cardiac muscle cells, mostly dead single heart cells and remaining blood cells.
+Add the digested digested tissue to a large-pored sieve, while removing the culture medium and mince thoroughly to get a suspension of vital cardiac muscle cells, mostly dead single heart cells and remaining blood cells.
+Wash the cell suspension twice with sterile isotonic saline solution.

+NOTE: Centrifugation settings: 10 min, 200 x g, 20 °C

 Filter the suspension using a 40 µm cell strainer and collect the vital cell congeries by flushing the cell strainer with 5-10 mL of isotonic saline solution.

-Draw 1 x 105 cardiac muscle cells dissolved in 200 µL of saline solution up into a 1 mL syringe.
+After centrifugation, resuspend the cardiac muscle cells in saline solution at a concentration of 5x105 cells/mL and draw the cell solution up into a 1 mL syringe.

 Perform anesthesia analogously to the protocol described for the recipient narcosis (see step 2) for heterotopic heart transplantation.